SemlerPDX/OpenAI-VoiceAttack-Plugin/README.md

  1. *Set VoiceAttack to Run as Admin and Disable Plugin Support (only required for import)*
  2. *Re-Start VoiceAttack **(only if you had to perform either task above, to apply changes)***
  3. *Press the Import Profile button, select this profile package (`OpenAI API Plugin for VoiceAttack.vax`) and import*
+    - *Before re-enabling Plugin Support, you can import profiles which use this plugin now, such as <a href="https://veterans-gaming.com/semlerpdx/avcs/chat/">AVCS CHAT</a>*
  4. *When done importing, Re-enable Plugin Support in VoiceAttack Options*
  5. *Re-Start VoiceAttack*
  6. *The OpenAI Plugin will finish installing files, telling you to Restart one last time (step 7 below)*